 Rexton, like their other counterparts in Costco, offer wireless accessories and compatibility with smartphone apps.

 Part of the Demant Group (which also owns the Oticon and Sonic hearing aid brands), Bernafon had been present in Costco for many years.
 However, in spring of 2019, the company decided to remove the Bernafon brand from Costco and instead, launched its new Philips-branded devices in Costco warehouses in May 2019.

-Until Jabra entered Costco last year, Philips hearing aids were the newest addition to the company’s hearing aid line up.
-The Phillips aids were released in US Costco stores in early May 2019.
-The Philips HearLink hearing aids at Costco include the following styles:
+Philips hearing aids are the newest addition to Costco and were released in US stores in early May 2019.
+According to company representatives, the Philips HearLink hearing aids at Costco include the following styles: